 Creates addresses from point locations in a feature class.
 The reverse geocoding process searches for the nearest address or intersection for the point location based on the specified search distance.
 When using the ArcGIS World Geocoding Service, this operation may consume credits.

 Standardizes the address information in a table or feature class.

-The Portal tools help you perform geocoding tasks on the portal with hosted tables and locators on the portal.
+The Portal toolset contains a tool to perform geocoding tasks with items on the portal.

 Two tools for packaging locators are available in the Package toolset of the Data Management toolbox.

 Consolidate a locator or composite locator by copying all locators into a single folder.

 Package a locator or composite locator to create a single compressed .gcpk file.